-Comprehensive knowledge of and manual skills to make: perspective drawings for pictorial presentation, scale models showing site conditions with topography, simple methods for rendering drawings, shades and shadows on architectural drawings, photographs of models for simulated comparison of proposed building to proposed building site, small scale models for design-development purposes, promotional presentations to seek approval of council, commissions, boards, the public.
-Also students will learn how to enhance financial and other forms of support needed to make a proposal a reality.
+drawings for pictorial presentation, scale models showing site conditions with topography, simple methods for rendering drawings, shades and shadows on architectural drawings, photographs of models for simulated comparison of proposed building to proposed building site, small scale models for design-development purposes, promotional presentations to seek approval of council, commissions, boards, the public.
+Also, students will learn how to enhance financial and other forms of support needed to make a proposal a reality.

 ARC 207.
-ESTIMATING CONSTRUCTION COSTS....2 credit hours Prerequisite: Construction Materials 117 and Mechanical Electrical Systems in Buildings 120
+ESTIMATING CONSTRUCTION COSTS....2 credit hours

+Prerequisite: ARC 117 and ARC 120